Matthew Bates: Middlesbrough

 Born in Stockton-on-Tees, County Durham, Bates began playing at Manchester United's centre of excellence in Birtley since the age of nine.
 Several years later, the centre was closed down and he was taken in by his hometown club Middlesbrough.
 After tasting FA Youth Cup success in 2003–04, he was promoted to the first team and made his debut on 6 December 2004, coming on as an injury time replacement for Jimmy Floyd Hasselbaink in a 3–2 win over Manchester City.
 After a successful loan spell at Darlington, he made a breakthrough, making 28 appearances and played alongside former manager Gareth Southgate in central defence.
+He was an unused substitute for Middlesbrough in the 2006 UEFA Cup final defeat to Sevilla.

 Bates had been tipped by some to be Southgate's successor but an injury while on loan at Ipswich in November 2006 prematurely ended his 2006–07 season.
 He was seriously injured in his second game, tearing his cruciate ligament and partially tearing his medial collateral ligament, and returned to Boro.
 After recovering in January 2008, Bates moved on loan to Norwich City for two months.
 He later returned to Middlesbrough after suffering from another knee injury which has resulted in him needing an operation for the third time in just 18 months.
 He scored his first league goal for Middlesbrough in a crucial 3–1 win over relegation rivals Hull on 11 April 2009.

 Following Middlesbrough's relegation from the Premier League in the 2008–09 season, rumours arose regarding his future with them.
 However, despite a number of Premier League clubs being interested, he opted to stay at Middlesbrough, signing a new three-year deal at the Riverside outfit.

 On 25 July, Bates suffered the fourth serious knee injury of his career and could be sidelined for the rest of the year.
 He went for surgery in September and is confirmed to be out for the entire season.

-The 2010/11 season saw Bates as a regular in the Boro line-up.
+The 2010–11 season saw Bates as a regular in the Boro line-up.
 He got his first goal of the season against Portsmouth in a 2–2 draw.
 Under new Boro manager Tony Mowbray Bates was named new captain.
 He scored the only goal in a 1–1 draw with Preston North End.
 His third and final goal of the season came when he returned to the side after injury, playing in midfield, against Sheffield United.
-He was rewarded with a great start to the 2011/12 season by winning Player of the Month.
+He was rewarded with a great start to the 2011–12 season by winning Player of the Month.
 On 27 March 2012, Bates suffered a fifth serious knee injury which ruled him out for a period of 6 months.